 Teachers require both subject content knowledge and knowledge of pedagogical strategies to support inquiry learning.
 A curriculum for working theories is not about rushing children towards accurate concepts and knowledge, but allowing conceptual development to be achieved over different time-frames and in indirect ways, allowing time for deepened conversations and reflection that draw out children’s existing understandings, as well as varied experiences and interactions with multiple others.
 Teachers understand that progression may involve backward steps, spirals of learning, creativity, emotions and imagination rather than a logical sequence.

 A curriculum for working theories:

-> - Teachers work to build pedagogical relationships with children in which they identify, decode and respond to children’s attempts to create working theories and make sense of their world.
+- Builds on teachers’ strong relationships with, and knowledge and understanding of, children.
+Teachers work to build pedagogical relationships with children in which they identify, decode and respond to children’s attempts to create working theories and make sense of their world.

-> - curricular decision-making, and use children’s interests and inquiries to engage their emotions and heighten motivation.
+- Draws on children’s inquiries and interests.
+Teachers engage deeply with children’s interests as a basis for curricular decision-making, and use children’s interests and inquiries to engage their emotions and heighten motivation.

-> What about dispositions?
+What about dispositions?
 Are they still important?

 Yes!
 Dispositions and working theories interrelate, and reinforce one another.
 Many important dispositions (such as question-asking and curiosity) are implicated and intertwined in working theory development.
 As children develop working theories about their world and the people, tools, objects, materials and animals within it, they are also learning about (and developing working theories on) important dispositions such as curiosity, perseverance, and taking responsibility.